AhmedMabrouk22/Gitlet/README.md

 # Gitlet

 ### Overview
-A distributed version control system that mimics some of the basic features of the Git
+Gitlet is a distributed version control system that mimics some of the basic features of the Git

 ### Main Features
 The main functionality that Gitlet supports is: